pravj/Etios/_posts/2015-09-01-bangalore-taxis.md

 ### People don't solve a problem until they get one

-Let me insert a story here.

-It was my first day of the recent intern.
-I was sitting along at my place, waiting for someone to join me or at least talk to me.
-Then I started reading Myntra's engineering blog to kill my time.
-The very first post was from the React fame *Sunil Pai*, [Personal thoughts on the shutdown of the myntra.com website](http://myntra.github.io/2015/05/17/personal-thoughts-on-the-shutdown-of-the-myntra-website/).

-There was this phrase that caught my attention.

-> Imagine being DDOSed by every mobile device on the planet.

-Voila, I got my work.
-I designed a *reverse proxy* based layer to detect the DDoS.
-I'm still not sure that if it would have worked or not, but doing that was exciting.

-And then I showed the solution to my manager.
-He ignored it, right on my face, without even listening to me.

-Maybe because he wasn't really facing such problem (DDoS) that time, it wasn't in the roadmap there.
-But they will have to work on it when they will face an attack.

-Similarly, this simulated user interaction is wrong to the system.
+This simulated user interaction is wrong to the system.
 Can be easily converted into a *service denial*.

 In my case, I was changing the user(simulated) location frequently, so fast that a human can't reach there in a fraction of second (traversing whole Bangalore in 3 minutes).